MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

   variable exists only when you set an execution policy for a single session.
   You can do this in two different ways.

-  - Use PowerShell.exe to start a session at the command line and use its ExecutionPolicy parameter to set the execution policy for the session.
+  - Start a session from the command line using the **ExecutionPolicy** parameter to set the execution policy for the session.

-  - Use the Set-ExecutionPolicy cmdlet.
+  - Use the `Set-ExecutionPolicy` cmdlet.
 Use the Scope parameter with a value of "Process".

     For more information, see [about_Execution_Policies](about_Execution_Policies.md).